cossacklabs/acra/examples/ruby/Readme.md

 * `port` (of database)
 * `postgresql` or `mysql` (depends on database you use)

-Other params depends on mode (with zone or without) and type of action (`print` to list rows from db or `data` to add encrypted data to database)
+Other params depends on  type of action (`print` to list rows from db or `data` to add encrypted data to database)

 **Important**